xylemase/TestingTools/README.md

 ## State of Progress

 As of late March 2023, I've just started this repo.
-It will be a work in progress for a little while as I add more languages and testing protocols.
+It will be a work in progress for a little while as I add more tests, languages and testing protocols.

 ## Languages

 I'm currently demonstrating only **[Golang](#golang)**, using:
-- Golang's own Testing package.
+- Golang's `testing` package.
 - Ginkgo.
 - Gomega.